It’s tempting to hide indoors during winter, particularly when you live with MS. Discover what Trishna Bharadia does to cope with the colder months.

 The nights are drawing in, the temperature is dropping, and the trees are turning glorious autumnal shades.
 Before my MS diagnosis, autumn heralded the start of the hockey league, crisp weekend walks, Halloween and Bonfire Night.

-Now, autumn also marks the start of my preparations for the winter months, when MS tends to make life more difficult for me.
-Over the years I’ve learnt to take extra care in order to try to reach spring feeling happy, fit and healthy.
+Now, autumn also marks the start of my preparations for winter, when MS tends to make life more difficult for me.
+Over the years, I’ve learnt to take extra care to try to reach spring feeling happy, fit and healthy.